phiSgr/gatling-grpc/bench/README.md

   or Gatling would change it to a static object (c.f. `object Keep` in Akka Streams).
 - The no-op `transform` added by `io.gatling.javaapi.core.CheckBuilder.Find.Default.find` is quite costly!
+    - There are 3 extra object allocations
+        1. the closure (which calls `Option.map`) to send to `Validation.map`
+        2. The `Option` object
+        3. the new `Validation` Object
+      Each of them wraps around a pointer, costing 72 bytes in total.
     - In the earlier tests I have done, which only includes the content testing logic, it is a 33% slow down (from 30k ops/ms to 20k ops/ms).
 - In this test the Kotlin checks are slightly faster than the Scala baseline,